Today I will help you overcome your fear of drawing.

 First off, defeat the little Devil that’s saying mean things to you, clearing up your mind from negative thoughts, sit down, pick up your sketchbook and pencil, relax and have fun!

-If you ever feel the fear creeping out on you again and are at a loss on what to do, come back here to this post and read it again.
+If you ever feel that fear of drawing creeping out on you again and are at a loss on what to do, come back here to this post and read it again.
 Whenever you feel inspired again, go draw some more!

 Back to the Blog